ARM-software/acle/main/acle.md

 These intrinsics provide some atomic fetch operations, which will make use of hint instructions immediately followed by the associated fetch instructions.
-These intrinsics are type generic and supports scalar integral and floating-point types of 8, 16, 32, and 64 bits.
+These intrinsics are type generic and support scalar integral types of 8, 16, 32, and 64 bits.

 To access these intrinsics, `<arm_acle.h>` should be included.